A Framework for Generating Diverse Haskell-IO Exercise Tasks: Conclusion Future work

 \section{Conclusion \& Future work}

+The presented framework can be used to describe a diverse range of exercise task designs and generate concrete randomized instances from these designs.
+Separating task descriptions into orthogonal components makes modifying and reusing tasks easy.
+Task designs also serve as high-level documentation for the task's idea if we choose descriptive names for the individual components.

-We have presented a framework that allows us to describe a diverse range of exercise templates on Haskell I/O. All of the variety stems from the domain specific primitives providing the different artifacts the templates are built around.
-These artifacts are used as stand-ins for verbal descriptions, allowing us to precisely state task requirements even in the case of randomization of the underlying behavior of a task.
-Tasks in the presented style differ from traditional hand-written tasks, while still offering a lot of flexibility when designing tasks.
-The difference to hand-written tasks is also not necessarily a restriction one has to work around, but enables new and interesting task designs.
-To the best of our knowledge this usage of automatically derived artifacts is a novel approach to automatic task generation.
+We presented examples of using the framework to describe tasks on Haskell I/O. The variety in these tasks stems from domain specific primitives providing different artifacts around which the parameterized tasks are built.
+These artifacts are used as stand-ins for verbal descriptions to precisely state task requirements even if tasks are built from randomized specifications.
+Tasks created this way have a slightly different feel compared to traditional hand-written ones.
+Even though there are some restrictions to our approach, we can still create a wide range of different task types.
+To the best of our knowledge automatically deriving artifacts for communicating requirements is a novel approach to automatic task generation in the context of programming tasks.

-We have not yet had the opportunity to use the approach in practice.
-We plan to do a systematic exploration of the design space of exercise task as preparation for the next iteration of our programming paradigms course.
-Especially, we want to evaluate which tasks help students the most when learning Haskell I/O. We plan to use the results of such a survey to craft automatic assessments for a range of different Haskell-I/O related skills that amplifies students understanding of the subject.
-Also the question of how to write good generators for the specifications underlying each task is something that should be investigated further, as they have a big influence on the quality of task instances.
+We have not yet had the opportunity to use tasks like the ones shown in section~\ref{sec:examples} in practice.
+However, our tasks on Haskell I/O-programming already use the specification language and its testing facilities.
+We plan to test the presented approach to task design in the next iteration of our programming paradigms course.
+We are especially interested to see whether tasks on program completion and comprehension benefit students when learning Haskell-I/O. Writing high-quality generators for specifications should also be investigated further.
+Good generators have a big influence on the quality of concrete task instances.